SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrading.md

 ### Upgrading from the ZIP file

-1. Download and unzip the SonarQube distribution of your edition in a fresh directory, let's say `$NEW_SONARQUBE_HOME`
+1. Download and unzip the SonarQube distribution of your edition in a fresh directory, let's say `$NEW_SONAR_HOME`
 2. Manually install additional plugins that are compatible with your version of SonarQube.
 Use the [Compatibility Matrix](https://docs.sonarqube.org/display/PLUG/Plugin+Version+Matrix) to ensure that the versions you install are compatible with your server version.
 Simply copying plugins from the old server to the new is not recommended; incompatible or duplicate plugins could cause startup errors.
 Analysis of all languages provided by your edition is available by default without plugins.
-3. Update the contents of `sonar.properties` and `wrapper.conf` files (in `$NEW_SONARQUBE_HOME/conf`) with the settings of the related files in the `$OLD_SONARQUBE_HOME/conf` directory (web server URL, database, ldap settings, etc.).
+3. Update the contents of `sonar.properties` and `wrapper.conf` files (in `$NEW_SONAR_HOME/conf`) with the settings of the related files in the `$OLD_SONAR_HOME/conf` directory (web server URL, database, ldap settings, etc.).
 Do not copy-paste the old files.
-If you are using the Oracle DB, copy its JDBC driver into `$NEW_SONARQUBE_HOME/extensions/jdbc-driver/oracle`
+If you are using the Oracle DB, copy its JDBC driver into `$NEW_SONAR_HOME/extensions/jdbc-driver/oracle`
 4. Stop your old SonarQube Server
 5. Start your new SonarQube Server
 6. Browse to `http://yourSonarQubeServerURL/setup` and follow the setup instructions